The fellowship drew its inspiration

 hosted the conference twice so far; 1999 in Lagos and 2011 in

 Abuja.
-There are about 40 branches spread across the Federation.
+There are over 50 branches spread across the Federation.

-automatic members of the National Executive Council (NEC).
+also members of the National Executive Committee (NEC).

-The branches meets at least once in a month for her fellowship,
+The branches meet at least once a month for her fellowship,

 and it also carries out activities such as Prison Visitation,